 BIo

-In 2020, Meagan graduated with a Bachelor of Arts in studio art with minors in art history, disabilities studies, and communication studies at Eastern Washington University.
-She also earned her Master's in Teaching at Whitworth Univeristy in 2023 and is endorsed by Washington State in K-12 visual arts.
+In 2020, Meagan graduated with a Bachelor of Arts in studio art with minors in art history, disabilities studies, and communication studies from Eastern Washington University.
+She earned her Master's in Teaching at Whitworth Univeristy in 2023 and is endorsed by Washington State in K-12 visual arts.
+Varecha has been featured in regional exhibitions including the region's largest multimedia art showcase, "Terrain".
+Recently featured shows include "Interwined" at the Chase Gallery in Spokane, Washington

 After graduating from Whitworth, she is pursuing her goal of combining her interests in the art community and the disability community through teaching visual art in public education.
 She is an advocate for everyone to have equitable access to the arts.